xieweiAlex/English_Learning/words/2022/words-Dec.md

 This **seismic** shift gonna affect everything.
 Have **grandiose** aims but puny abilities,great ambition but little talent.

-Have you ever stopped to ask why the four points on a compass—north, south, east, west—are called the “cardinal directions”?
+Have you ever stopped to ask why the four points on a compass—north, south, east, west—are called the “**cardinal directions**”?
-This is a reference to the cardinal virtues—courage, temperance, justice, wisdom—which guide us and tell us where to go.
+This is a reference to the **cardinal virtues**—courage, temperance, justice, wisdom—which guide us and tell us where to go. -

-The market, or any given stock isn't always in an uptrend, if they were, investing would be a cakewalk.
+> The market, or any given stock isn't always in an uptrend, if they were, investing would be a **cakewalk**.

-Social-media posts and satellite imagery provide a torrent of data, but can overwhelm and confuse.
+Social-media posts and **satellite imagery** provide a **torrent** of data, but can overwhelm and confuse.

 I'd **caution** you ...
 I'm very busy today but I will **sandwich** that job in after tea.